mariajpalma/GG-NC/README.md

 |HG01269	|HG01468	|111.25585        |
 |HGDP00557|HGDP00565|380.715259999999 |

 **PCA:** For PCA analysis, the input file should be tabulated with the first column representing the ID, and the subsequent columns (from the second column onwards) should correspond to the PCA values.
+You can use as many PCs as you want.

 |indv	  |PC1       |PC2       |PC3       |PC4       |PC5	      |PC6	      |PC7	      |PC8	     |PC9	      |PC10       |
 |-------|----------|----------|----------|----------|-----------|-----------|-----------|----------|----------|-----------|